-Recommended Action Time-frame for implementation Short-term Actions 90 days following receipt of i.
+Recommended Action Time-frame for implementation Short- term Actions 90 days following receipt of i.
 Establish an annual zero export quota within 90 days for Carcharhinus longimanus and communicate the quota to the Secretariat. notification from the CITES Secretariat of the recommendations of the 33rd meeting of the Animals Committee ii.
 No exports should occur until the quota has been published on the Secretariat's website. iii.
 Before making any increases to this quota, the planned changes should be communicated by the range State to the Secretariat and Chair of the Animals Committee along with a justification of how the change is conservative, based on estimates of sustainable off-take that make use of available scientific information, for their agreement.
-Long- iv. term Actions Undertake science-based studies on the status of the species (e.g. delineation of stocks, population estimates, trends, distribution) including an evaluation of the threats to the species for use as the basis for NDFs.
-36 months following receipt of notification from the CITES Secretariat of the recommendation of the 33rd meeting of the Animals Committee v.
-Develop NDFs, in consultation with fisheries agencies, which are time-bound (no more than 5 years) for all stocks of Carcharhinus longimanus where catch for export occurs, which could, inter alia, include the following elements: A) consideration of each stock as a separate management unit for conservation and harvest
+Long term Actions 36 months following receipt of iv.
+Undertake science-based studies on the status of the species (e.g. delineation of stocks, population estimates, trends, distribution) including an evaluation of the threats to the species for use as the basis for NDFs. notification from the CITES Secretariat of the recommendation of the 33rd meeting of the Animals Committee V. Develop NDFs, in consultation with fisheries agencies, which are time-bound (no more than 5 years) for all stocks of Carcharhinus longimanus where catch for export occurs, which could, inter alia, include the following elements: consideration of each stock as a separate management unit for conservation and harvest

-Recommended Action Time-frame for implementation poses, paying particular attention to any RFMO asures, as appropriate, in place; adaptive management, with a review period of no re than 5 years, to take into consideration signals n the stock; recautionary approach, where a cautionary offtake is ally considered, and revised with further information; D) all sources of mortality within the stock. vi. vi.
-Establish an export quota proportionate to the harvest quota with a clear justification.
-Long- erm Actio ons 36 months following receipt of vii. notification from the CITES Secretariat of the recommendation of the 33rd meeting of the Animals Committee
+Recommended Action Time-frame for implementation purposes, paying particular attention to any RFMO measures, as appropriate, in place; B) adaptive management, with a review period of no more than 5 years, to take into consideration signals from the stock; C) a precautionary approach, where a cautionary offtake is initially considered, and revised with further information; D) all sources of mortality within the stock. vi. stablish an export quota proportionate to the harvest uota with a clear justification.
+Long- term Actions 36 months following receipt of vii. so ar co th th ac pon completion of other recommendations, provide the cientific basis by which it has established that exports re not detrimental to the survival of the species and are ampliant with Article IV, paragraphs 2(a), 3 and 6(a) of the Convention.
+Particular focus should be given to how the actions the range State has taken, or will take, address the concerns/problems identified in the Review of Significant Trade process. notification from the CITES Secretariat of the recommendation of the 33rd meeting of the Animals Committee